Philippines votes in presidential election with Marcos leading in polls

 MANILA — Millions of Filipinos lined up in the blazing sun on Monday to vote for a new president, with the late dictator’s son, Ferdinand Marcos Jr., looking poised to lead the country his family once plundered billions from.

-The election is a test of truth and the memory of history for about 65 million registered voters in this archipelago, where the Marcos family has spent over a decade rehabilitating their name through an elaborate historical revisionism campaign on social media.
+The election is a test of truth and the memory of history for regarding 65 million registered voters in this archipelago, where the Marcos family has spent over a decade rehabilitating their name through an elaborate historical revisionism campaign on social media.

 The next Philippine president will succeed the tough-talking populist Rodrigo Duterte, whose war on drugs left thousands dead, and a country with an economy and health system ravaged by the coronavirus pandemic.
 Presidents serve only a single six-year term and are elected separately from the vice president.